zhang-de-re/School/Classes/Fall 2021/Phil Methods HCE/blogpost.md

 know.

 There are some common objections to the concept of clinical equipoise.
-One is that it goes counter to the fiduciary responsiblity of the clinician to excercise their judgment to serve the patient's best interests since it ultimately results instead in the treatement decion being left to randomizization.
+One is that it goes counter to the fiduciary responsibility of the clinician to exercise their judgment in serving the patient's best interests.
+After all, randomization results in the treatment decision being taken out of the hands of the clinician and being left to randomization.
+Another objection argues equipoise is unfeasible since it depends upon a psychologically dubious tightrope to walk.

+-especially
-Another is that this is a psychologically dubious tightrope to walk-especially given this state of balance must appartenly be maintained even as interim results come in.
+given this state of balance must appartenly be maintained even as interim results come in.
 In response, it has been suggested that equipoise instead be defined by the